ganeshgv21/Redbus/README.md

     WHERE route_name = :route_name
     AND star_rating BETWEEN :min_rating AND :max_rating
     AND price BETWEEN :min_price AND :max_price
-"""  # here where clause is used to join all sql condtions except
+"""  # here where clause is used to join (bus type query) with other sql query except depature_time

 if where_clause:
     query += f" AND ({where_clause})"
 departure_from = departure_time_slider[0].strftime("%H:%M")
 departure_upto = departure_time_slider[1].strftime("%H:%M")
 query += " AND TIME_FORMAT(departing_time, '%H:%i') BETWEEN :departure_from AND :departure_upto"
+   # snippet will add previous query with this query of bus depature time  after formats the selected times into the H:M format required by SQL

 params.update({
     'min_rating': star_rating_slider[0],
     'max_rating': star_rating_slider[1],